svc333/overview/zero_downtime.md

 - The disaster recovery plan must be updated after any major infrastructure change, major application release, and after any test.
 - It must be approved annually.

 ## Locations for resource deployment
 {: #ov_intro_reg}

-You can create apps and service instances in different locations with the same {{site.data.keyword.cloud_notm}} infrastructure for application management and the same usage details view for billing.
+You can create apps and service instances in different locations for the same usage details view for billing.
 You can deploy your apps to the location that is nearest to your customers to achieve low application latency.

 To address security issues, you can also select the location in which you want to keep application data.
 When you build apps in more than one location, if one location is unavailable, the apps that are in the other locations continue to run.
-Your resource allowance is the same for each location that you use.
 For more information about the platform resources and the locations they're available in, see [Service availability](/docs/resources?topic=resources-services_region).

 Global load balancing for the {{site.data.keyword.cloud_notm}} console ensures that if the nearest geographical location for you is unavailable, the console displays the information for the next closest location.
-This way, you can always access the console without taking action to access the resources you need.
+This means, the {{site.data.keyword.Bluemix_notm}} console is highly available and continues to run even if the customer’s apps or service instances might be unavailable.

 You can view all resources across all locations by default from the resource list view in the console.
 If you want to view and work with resources in a specific location, expand the **Location** menu, and select a location from the list.
 By expanding a specific geographical location, you can select to filter by individual data centers, regions, or zone.